Multi-turn Rollout Support

 pip install huggingface_hub

-huggingface-cli download Qwen/QwQ-32B --revision refs/pr/81
+hf download Qwen/QwQ-32B --revision refs/pr/81

-Discrepancy Between Training and Inference Templates
+Discrepancy Between Training and Inference Templates

 Although the above approach fixes the delta mismatch issue, the removal of reasoning content in the inference-time chat template introduces a new discrepancy: training uses the full reasoning content, while inference does not.